DeepChoudhuri/VASPConvergeUtils/README.md

 k-spacing (required for integration over the Brilloiun zone), smearing width, etc. These calculations, while important, are extremely tedious, and expensive softwares can happily do them for you.

-As a practitioner of  DFT calculations, and a recent python-aficionado, I took it as an opportunity to solve a pertinent problem (atleast to me).
+As a practitioner of  DFT calculations, and a python-aficionado, I took it as an opportunity to solve a pertinent problem (atleast to me).

 Limitations of the Code: